nark/wired-wiki/wiki/translate.markdown

 In the meantime, contact us on the [official server](contacts.html#official) in order to share your work and to see it integrated to the next release.

+Of course, you will be openly credited for your work in applications Abouts window.

 ## Requested languages

 Every languages are welcome but some are primarily missing: